Which Is Better Azure or AWS

 License

 Amazon provides different licensing options for the cloud.
 Consumers can buy new licenses (Relational Database Services) or use their previously purchased licenses covered by their partnership with Microsoft.
 Users can use Software Assurance or Dedicated Hosts to move their previous licenses to the cloud.
-Before migrating their licenses, one must ensure all the Microsoft Server application products are migrated to Cloud Service Provider through License Mobility.
+Before migrating their licenses, one must ensure all the Microsoft Server application products are migrated to the Cloud Service Provider through License Mobility.

 Microsoft Azure also offers license mobility for application servers.
 However, users have to ensure their servers fit the mobility requirements to avoid paying extra licensing fees.
 Windows Server is not eligible for mobility.